enricobertolotti/xliff-translate/README.md

 Here is a list of all of the current and planned features.
 For a more detailed overview of future features check out the [trello board](https://trello.com/b/HHcgwnXx/xliff-translate-web-app).

 #### ✅ Current:
 * Batch upload and parse any XML file with an XLIFF tag in it. *⚠️ Warning: Some special characters are not supported yet and could display partially, incorrectly or not at all!
-Do not use for production yet!*
+Do not use for anything serious yet!*
 * Stores the documents and translation progress in your browsers local storage so you dont lose them when you close the tab / browser / restart your computer. <sup>1</sup>
 * All edits to the text blocks are automatically saved while you work.
 * Download single xml file as well as download all current files as a .zip file.